theGreatWhiteShark/ecmwf_retrieve/README.md

 # Usage

-The main function of the provided package is called *retrieve* as in the package provided by the ECMWF.
-But it also comes with some convenience functions specifying default parameters for a ERA-Interim requests allowing the user to just specify the key-value pairs she once to alter.
+The main function of the provided package is called `retrieve` as in the package provided by the ECMWF.
+But it also comes with some convenience functions specifying default parameters for a ERA-Interim requests allowing the user to just specify the key-value pairs she wants to alter.

 ``` python
 # Load the module as 'ec'